Accessibility

 Why navigation changes when visual context disappears

-On screen, a might feel clear and well organised.
+Take as an example.
+On screen, a navigation might feel clear and well organised.
 Labels are short, the is clean, and everything looks structured.
 But when that same navigation is used with a screen reader, the experience changes completely.
-Items are read in sequence, context is reduced, and relationships between elements are not always obvious.
+Items are read in sequence, context is reduced, and relationships between elements aren't always obvious.
+What made sense visually no longer holds together.
+If a navigation model only works visually, it's not structurally clear enough to support different modes of use.

 Key takeaway